microsoft/Multiverso/binding/python/docs/TUTORIAL.md

 # parameter server
 mvnpm = param_manager.MVNetParamManager(network)

-# training the model
+# Train the model

 # When you are ready to add the delta of the variable in this model to the parameter server and get the latest value, you can run this function
 mvnpm.sync_all_param()
 ```

-# Run your multiverso program with multi-process
+# Run your multiverso program with 4 processes
 Here is an example of running logistic regression with multi-process.
 ```
 mpirun -np 4 python ./examples/theano/logistic_regression.py